mcohen01/node-quickbooks/README.md

 <a name="getItem" />
 #### getItem(id, callback)

-Retrieves the Item from Quickbooks
+Retrieves the Item from QuickBooks

 __Arguments__